What Is Gap Insurance and How Does It Work?

 Understanding the Gap Insurance Process

-Here's how gap insurance works in practice: Suppose you financed a $30,000 vehicle with a minimal down payment.
+Here's how it works in practice: Suppose you financed a $30,000 vehicle with a minimal down payment.
 After one year, your car is totaled in an accident.
-Your insurance company determines the actual cash value is $24,000, and after your deductible of $500, they pay $23,500.
+Your insurer determines the ACV is $24,000 and — after your $500 deductible — pays $23,500.
 However, you still owe $27,000 on your loan.
-Without gap insurance, you'd need to pay the $3,500 difference out of pocket while also needing to purchase a replacement vehicle.
-With gap insurance, that $3,500 gap is covered.
+Without gap insurance, you'd owe the $3,500 difference out of pocket while also needing to purchase a replacement vehicle.
+With gap insurance, that $3,500 is covered.

 When Gap Insurance Pays Out